Courseware/rails-dummy/README.md

 ## Customization by environment variables:

-`DUMMY_PATH` - specify path where dummy app will be located.
+`DUMMY_PATH` - Specify path where dummy app will be located.
 Defaults to `spec/dummy`.

 `TEMPLATE` - Use a Rails template by passing  environment variable.
 Defaults to nil; creates generic Rails app.

-`ENGINE` - specify engine name migrations to be installed via `rake ENGINE:install:migrations`.
+`ENGINE` - Specify engine name migrations to be installed via `rake ENGINE:install:migrations`.
 Defaults to nil; engine specific migrations are not installed.

 `DISABLE_MIGRATE` - Does not run `db:migrate db:test:prepare` after creating database.